contao/docs-archive/manual/en/05-system-administration/extensions.md

 An extension that can be installed via Composer can be found through its main repository [Packagist][2].
 A name of an extension is divided into two parts.
 The first part is the name of the vendor (project owner) and the second the extension name.
-For example: `companyName/extensionName`.
+For example: `vendor/extensionName`.

 Dependencies (in our case an extension) are described in a file named `composer.json` which is located in the root folder of your Contao installation.

-Run the command `php composer.phar require companyName/extensionName` in your command-line interface to start the installation.
+Run the command `php composer.phar require vendor/extensionName` in your command-line interface to start the installation.

-Composer updates the `composer.json`file and determines itself which version of the extension is best suited to be installed depending on your version of Contao.
+Composer updates the `composer.json` file and determines itself which version of the extension is best suited to be installed depending on your version of Contao.

 #### Manually